-Seen here (left to right): John Langat in action at the 2018 FNB Cape Town 12 ONERUN and Elroy Gelant in action at the 2018 FNB Joburg 10K CITYRUN.
+Seen here (left to right): John Langat in action at the 2018 ABSA Cape Town 12 ONERUN and Elroy Gelant in action at the 2018 ABSA Joburg 10K CITYRUN.

 Photo Credit: Jetline Action Photo and Tobias Ginsberg

 If having the defending champion, Joshua Cheptegei and South Africa’s Thabang Mosiako, Phillimon Mathiba and sensation Ryan Mphahlele in the line-up for the ABSA Durban 10K CITYSURFRUN isn’t exciting enough, Kenya’s John Langat and South Africa’s Elroy Gelant have also confirmed their entry to the race on Sunday, 14 October 2018.

 Langat was third at the ABSA Cape Town 12 ONERUN on 20 May this year and is no stranger to his opposition.
 With a 10km best of 27:58 run in Appingedam (Netherland) in 2015, Langat has the speed to mount a challenge for the podium in Durban.
 His 33:47 in Cape Town on 20 May came off the back of running a marathon on 6 May (2:14.59 – Skopje, Macedonia).
 Since then, the 21-year-old has gone back into training and has been preparing hard for the Durban race.

 “I have been working hard for Durban.
 I know it is a fast course and I know that Josh (Joshua Cheptegei) is in great form, so I am expecting a fast race.
 I want to break my PB and I think Durban will be one of the best chances I have to do so,” said Langat from Kenya.